-Amanda Issa came to the U.S. in 2011 after fleeing terrorist groups and the rising threat of ISIS and living in a Turkish refugee camp for a year.
-She then finished in the top 10 of her Madison Heights, Michigan high school class, received an associates degree in global studies from Oakland Community College and then enlisted in the U.S. Marines to follow her heroes.
-She graduated Sept.
-30, 2016, on Parris Island, S.C.
-Issa is now 21.
+Amanda Issa came to the U.S. in 2011 after fleeing terrorist groups, the rising threat of ISIS, and living in a Turkish refugee camp for a year.
+She then went on to excel in her academic career before enlisting in the U.S. Marine Corps, and ultimately graduating in 2016.

 Bolser reported, “On Jan.
 19, 2016, she stepped on Parris Island’s iconic yellow footprints only to be injured a month later on a conditioning hike.
 The injury was bad enough that doctors told her she could be medically separated.
 She fought that prospect and ended up returning to training and eventually graduating with Platoon 4034, Papa Company, 4th Recruit Training Battalion, on Sept.
 30, 2016.”

 Issa referred to the Marines she saw in Mosul as heroes.